starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/03-dev-network.md

 # How to set up a local dev network

+*Dev* network is a network provided by Statcoin for local development, which allows Starcoin developers to verify smart contracts quickly and conveniently.

 ## Run the local dev network

-The following commands can start a new dev node:
+The following commands can start a new *dev* node:

 ```shell
 starcoin -n dev